A state of mind and way of life

 Relax in the comfort of our wonderful cottages

 You don’t really need to use the log burners but it is sometimes nice to settle down in front of a roaring fire.
-All your heating is included in the price you pay including logs for the fire (sustainably sourced from local managed woodlands) and if you need more logs there is a big pile in the recycling area so just help yourself!
+All your heating is included in the price you pay including logs for the fire (sustainably sourced from local managed woodlands and well seasoned) and if you need more logs there is a big pile in the recycling area so just help yourself!

 Ground source heat pumps use some electricity so we have installed our own on site electricity generation – tucked away on one of the barns a large array of solar PV panels, we use over 95% of everything we generate.